 You can write newsletters targeted to top talent in your industry and use automated email marketing software to follow up with previous applicants whenever you post new job openings on your site.

-That being said, if you’re starting a recruitment marketing strategy with the goal of attracting a large number of applicants within a short period of time, pay-per-click (PPC) campaigns on major platforms like Google AdWords are a great short-term strategy.
+That being said, if you’re starting a recruitment marketing strategy with the goal of attracting many applicants within a short period of time, pay-per-click (PPC) campaigns on major platforms like Google Ads are a great short-term strategy.

 Who needs a recruitment marketing strategy?